 - This or that martial art is the most complete system in the world.

 - You can break someone’s nose and then drive it up into their brain to kill them.

 Many martial artists are lured into the world of fantasy by the origin myth.
 Many martial arts are promoted as having been developed by some secretive elderly bearded monk who lived in a cave and taught only a very limited number of worthy and extremely humble students.
 These secretive and deadly skills were then passed down from instructor to student for generations all while maintaining absolute secrecy about the associated skills and training practices.
-As a student of this art you now have the privilege of learning some of these advanced and wondrous secrets that nobody else will ever learn, understand, or appreciate.
+As a student of this art, you now have the privilege of learning some of these advanced and wondrous secrets that nobody else will ever learn, understand, or appreciate.

 The fact is that most martial arts systems you read about have been around for a century or less.
 This includes Karate, Aikido, Taekwondo, Krav Magaw, and of course, Tensoku Ryu.
 Judo is a bit older, originating in about 1882.
-To be fair, all of these styles make reference to skills that were learned from earlier teachings.
-Usually these styles evolved as a way of pulling together and unifying information from several different existing systems.
+To be fair, all of these styles refer to skills that were learned from earlier teachings.
+Usually, these styles evolved as a way of pulling together and unifying information from several different existing systems.
 But these were not the first group of people to unify various martial arts systems.
 It has been going on for centuries.
 Nobody can validly claim that they are teaching the original martial arts style.
 There is no such thing.

 The point of all this is that the martial arts culture has more than its share of myth, rumor, falsehoods, and deliberate deceptions.
-Most of what you hear will be valid information, but some may be not based on fact.
+Most of what you hear will be valid information, but some might be not based on facts.
 To ensure you are viewing things correctly you should always strive to seek out the underlying truth about anything you learn.
 Verify everything.
 By undertaking these verification efforts you will undoubtedly learn a great deal more about both what is true and what is not.